lm-sys/FastChat/docs/model_support.md

   }
 }
 ```
-  - "api_type" can be one of the following: openai, anthropic, gemini, mistral.
-For you own API, you can add a new type and implement it.
+  - "api_type" can be one of the following: openai, anthropic, gemini, or mistral.
+For custom APIs, add a new type and implement it accordingly.
-  - "anony_only" means whether to show this model in anonymous mode only.
+  - "anony_only" indicates whether to display this model in anonymous mode only.

-3. Launch the gradio web server with argument `--register [JSON-file]`.
+2. Launch the Gradio web server with the argument `--register api_endpoints.json`:
 ```
-python3 -m fastchat.serve.gradio_web_server --controller "" --share --register [JSON-file]
+python3 -m fastchat.serve.gradio_web_server --controller "" --share --register api_endpoints.json
 ```

-You should be able to chat with your API-based model!
-Currently, FastChat supports OpenAI, Anthropic, Google Vertex AI, Mistral, and Nvidia NGC.
+Now, you can open a browser and interact with the model.